grafana/grafana/docs/sources/setup-grafana/configure-docker.md

 ## Configure Grafana with Docker Secrets

-Using configuration files, you can input confidential data like login credentials and secrets into Grafana.
+You can input confidential data like login credentials and secrets into Grafana using configuration files.
 This method works well with [Docker Secrets](https://docs.docker.com/engine/swarm/secrets/), as the secrets are automatically mapped to the `/run/secrets/` location within the container.

 You can apply this technique to any configuration options in `conf/grafana.ini` by setting `GF_<SectionName>_<KeyName>__FILE` to the file path that contains the secret information.
 For more information about Docker secret command usage, refer to [docker secret](https://docs.docker.com/engine/reference/commandline/secret/).